jvierstra/jvierstra.github.io/_resources/motif_clustering.md

 If you use this resource in your research, please kindly cite:

-Vierstra J *et al.* (2020).
-[Global reference mapping and dynamics of human transcription factor footprints.](https://www.biorxiv.org/content/10.1101/2020.01.31.927798v1) *bioRxiv*.
+[Vierstra2020](https://doi.org/10.1038/s41586-020-2528-x) Vierstra, J., Lazar, J., Sandstrom, R. *et al.* Global reference mapping of human transcription factor footprints. *Nature* **583**, 729–736 (2020)

 ## Additional resources

 Admittedly, I am far from the first person to cluster motif models.
-In any case, this resource is/was largely intended to aid in visualizing and "surfing" the genome browser and to accompany other annotations (e.g., ChIP-seq, DGF, etc).
+In any case, this resource is/was largely intended to aid in visualizing and "surfing" the genome browser and to accompany other annotations (e.g., ChIP-seq, DGF, etc.).

-I have compiled a list of publications, websites and databases pertaining the the curation of motif models which may of be of use.
-If you find something useful, please contact me and I will include it here.
+Below I have compiled a list of publications, websites and databases pertaining the the curation of motif models which may of be of use.
+If you find something useful or if I have missed something, please contact me and I will include it here.

 **Clustering:**
 - [RSAT](http://jaspar.genereg.net/matrix-clusters/): Clustering methodology used as part of JASPAR project ([publication link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5737723/))